aekendig/docker-rstudio-tutorial/tutorial-instructions.md

 echo $docker_username
 ```

-* Alternative code for Windows.
+* Code for Windows Command Prompt:
-    - If you use this code, substitute $text for %text% in future steps.
+    - If you use this code, substitute $text for %text% in future steps
 ```
 SET rstudio_username=<enter-your-new-RStudio-username>
 ```